fahadsultan/Seminar-In-CS/project/latex.md

 <br/> -->

 You are expected to use LaTeX for your final report.
 You can use any Latex editor you like.
 I recommend [Overleaf](https://www.overleaf.com/).
 It is free and easy to use.
-You can also use [ShareLatex](https://www.sharelatex.com/).

 ## LaTeX Template